rrgipson/git_oxford_cryofree/README.md

 3. spectrometer.py handles communication with the J1700 and Jasco software via the autohotkey scripts found in lib
     - Note that there are 2 scripts- the "one lamp" one just had an extra "Enter" keypress to close the popup that tells you there is only 1 lamp on
 4. gui.py handles the setup and changes made to the gui (activating/deactivating fields) during running.
-5. logger.py contains a class that handles all of the logging activities (writing data from background/VTVH to csv files as well as printed text and errors [stderr is overwritten]).
+5. logger.py contains a class that handles all of the logging activities (writing data from background/VTVH to csv files as well as printed text and errors, stderr is overwritten).
     - the background_log.csv file is in the main folder and the VTVH and error logs are in UserLogs/
     - Background log is updated when connection is established and every 2 hours after
     - VTVH logging happens at the beginning and end of every scan